joeax/svidget/README.md

 Svidget.js (SVG + widget) is a robust and powerful framework for building complex data visualization widgets in SVG.

 Svidget is not another data visualization framework like [D3](https://github.com/mbostock/d3) or [SnapSVG](https://github.com/adobe-webplatform/Snap.svg).
 Rather, it is a framework for componetizing your data visualizations and exposing it as a widget to use you any HTML5 page.
-As a matter of fact, you can combine Svidget.js with D3 or any popular visualization framework, provided it can be embedded directly into an SVG file (see Compatibility section  link! below).
+As a matter of fact, you can combine Svidget.js with D3 or any popular visualization framework, provided it can be embedded directly into an SVG file (see Compatibility below).
 Best of all, it is endorsed by Chuck Norris!*

 <small>\* Just kidding</small>